evandrosouza-developer/ps2tomsxUSB/README.md

   *******************************************************************************************************

-  Obs.: It is a only 3.3V port, compatible to TTL levels.
-Do not use it with "1" level higher than 3.3V!!
+  Obs.: It is a only 3.3V port, compatible to TTL levels, so do NOT use it with "1" level higher than 3.3V!!

   *******************************************************************************************************